-Below are some Frequently Asked Questions about Transit Oriented Development – Zoning Translation
+Below are some Frequently Asked Questions (FAQ) about Transit Oriented Development – Zoning Translation

 - Why is my zoning changing?

-- What is my zoning being changed to?
+- What is existing TOD zoning being changed to?

-- What if I want my zoning to be changed to one of the other new TOD zoning districts?
+- What if I want my zoning to be changed to a new TOD zoning district other than TOD-CC?

 - I have an existing business on my property.
 When my zoning changes, can I continue to operate?